-We've put policies in place that set out the values and behaviours we expect everyone to demonstrate.
+We've put policies in place that set out the values and behaviours we expect everyone to demonstrate, which helps our Partners to comply with regulatory conduct requirements.
 To make sure all Partners understand these policies we provide a range of training such as the TSB Experience.
-This transformational programme is focussed on how they behave with customers and each other.
-After rolling it out to all Partners during 2015 and 2016, the TSB Experience is now delivered to all new to Bank Partners and incorporated into our learning pathways.
+This transformational programme is focussed on how Partners behave with customers and each other.
+The TSB Experience is delivered to all new starters and incorporated into our learning pathways.
 Our values also form a key part of induction and welcome events, which all new Partners attend.
 Our managers have extra responsibilities that involve managing people, so we give them dedicated training, including sessions on 'Dignity and Respect at Work'.